jlento/presentations/_slides/CSCSupercomputers/Supercomputers.md

 matter how crazy.
 As a human, you need to know exactly what you are asking, and exercise your common sense.

-There are quite a few important concepts...
+There are quite a few important concepts, such as a *process* and a *thread*, andxs...

 --